khaveesh/DAA-DoubleHelix/README.md

 ### Simple Approach

 - **Time Complexity**: `O(m+n)` where `m` is the length of first sequence and `n` is the length of second sequence.
-This is because the worst case for this algorithm occurs when there are no intersection points and thus each element in both lists will be added to the sum variables.
+This is because the worst case for this algorithm occurs when there are no intersection points and thus each element in both lists will be added to the sum variables once leading to the above time complexity.
 - **Space Complexity**: `O(1)`

 ### Greedy Approach